flutter/plugins/CONTRIBUTING.md

 automatically.

-Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one the package maintainers to merge the pull request and `pub submit` any affected packages.
+Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one of the package maintainers to merge the pull request and `pub submit` any affected packages.

 You must complete the